 None of us are where we thought we would be at the beginning of the year.
 With the decisive general election in December allowing Boris Johnson his mandate to push forward with Brexit, we might all have been forgiven for thinking that we could look forward to more stability in 2020.
-However, as the Covid-19 virus has spread into a global pandemic, it is clear that we are facing an entirely new challenge which may now last for several months.
+However, as the Covid-19 virus has spread into a global pandemic, it is clear that we are facing an entirely new challenge that may now last for several months.

 In this climate, where the situation is changing daily, we have tried to update this edition of our newsletter as far as possible before releasing it.
 We know everyone is looking for stability and clarity in these difficult circumstances.
 With the still relatively new Chancellor, Rishi Sunak, rounding off a week of unprecedented announcements with a plan of help for the self-employed amid increased lockdown rules, the government’s full range of measures will hopefully help us all to bridge new uncertainties.